I worked alongside top natural health professionals and experience as a fitness instructor educated me on health tips I am proud to share.

-The reason you do aerobic exercise is to properly exercise your heart.
-The goal is to achieve between 60 and 80 percent of your maximum heart rate (MHR).
-Figuring out your MHR is easy.
-All you have to do is subtract your age from 220.
-So, if you're 30 years old, your MHR is 190 beats a minute (220-30=190).
-At 60 percent, this comes to 114, and 80 percent, it comes to 152.
-Therefore, if you want to enhance your cardio fitness while doing aerobics, you need to aim to get your heart rate between 114 and 152 beats a minute.
+You subtract your age from 220.
+So, if you are 30 years old, your MHR is 190 beats a minute (220-30=190).
+At 60 percent of your MHR comes to 114, and 80 percent of your MHR comes to 152.
+Therefore, if you want to enhance your cardio fitness while doing aerobic exercise, you need to aim to get the heart rate between 114 and 152 beats a minute.

 What Kind of Aerobics Exercise Do You Like?

 To achieve an aerobic workout, individuals need to break it down into three phases: